Getting started on your thesis

 The Graduate Research Training Policy limits the editing of theses by others to that permitted in the current Australian Standards for Editing Practice.
 For more detailed information, view the Australian Standards for Editing Practice.

-If your thesis has had the benefit of professional editorial advice, in any form, you must provide the name of the editor and a brief description of the service rendered, in terms of the Standards, in the preface of your thesis.
+If your thesis has had the benefit of editorial advice, in any form, you must provide the name of the editor and a brief description of the service rendered, in terms of the Standards, in the preface of your thesis.

 Registering my intention to submit